Steamcord/steamcord-docs/src/integrations/rust-plugin.md

 ## Chat Command

-Players can use `/claim` to receive their rewards in-game.
+Players can use any of the configured commands (by default `/claim`) to receive their rewards in-game.

 ## Configuration Reference